 DOCTORS’ PRACTICES IN PERIL

-His dilemma, though more pronounced than most, was hardly unique.
-With malpractice lawsuits and awards on the rise statewide, many doctors suddenly found their practice in peril.
+Dr. Hetzler’s dilemma, though more pronounced than most, was hardly unique.
+With medical liability lawsuits and awards on the rise, many doctors suddenly found their practice in peril.

-A 2001 study by the Texas Medical Association revealed that six out of seven medical liability claims in Texas were being closed with no fault found on the part of the doctor, meaning many had no merit in the first place.
+A 2001 study by the Texas Medical Association revealed that six out of seven medical liability claims in Texas were closed with no fault found on the part of the doctor, meaning many of the suits lacked merit.
 Nonetheless, tens of millions of dollars were being spent fighting these cases.

 The burgeoning malpractice crisis, coupled with slow pay by health insurers and reduced pay by Medicare and Medicaid, put doctors through the financial wringer.
 Reportedly, more than two-thirds of Texas physicians dipped into their retirement funds, got a bank loan or took a cut in salary to keep their practice afloat.

 Unbridled lawsuits turned entire regions of the state into high-risk areas to practice medicine.
 From the Gulf Coast to the border to North Texas, communities were having trouble attracting and retaining medical specialists.
 Patients were losing access to their doctor.